June 28, Yondaime Year 5

 Aoba looked intrigued.
 “I guess the rookies are here.”
 He swung open the door at the top of the stairs.
 Kurenai peered around his shoulder.

 The loft ran the whole length of the warehouse, polished wood floors and slatted rice-paper windows.
-There was an enclosed bathroom at one corner, and a well-fitted kitchen nearer the center.
-One set of shoji screens had come up to frame out a sleeping space.
+The outside door opened onto a well-fitted kitchen, with an enclosed bathroom at the opposite corner.
+Against the same wall, a set of shoji screens had come up to frame out a sleeping space.

 Raidou crouched inside with a measuring tape, moving swiftly, calling out numbers.
 Genma recorded measurements in a small black book.
 Both of them were shirtless, skin shining beneath old scars.
 Genma’s hair was tied back in a short tail.
 Raidou’s jeans sagged under the weight of a heavy tool-belt.